The High Stakes of Delivering Multi-Rater Feedback

 Making the Debrief the Beginning, Not the End

 The Achieving Leader 360 (AL360) was designed with this entire arc in mind.
-Grounded in Self-Determination Theory, Psychological Safety research, and Adaptive Leadership frameworks, the AL360 provides not just scores but a structured pathway from feedback to action — including the self-other gap analysis, domain-level breakdowns across 19 leadership factors, and a built-in 90-day development planning structure that gives coaches and HR professionals a clear road map for the post-debrief journey.
+Grounded in Self-Determination Theory, Psychological Safety research, and Adaptive Leadership frameworks, the AL360 provides not just scores but a structured pathway from feedback to action — including the self-other gap analysis, domain-level breakdowns across 19 leadership factors, and a built-in 90-day development planning structure.